outaagunga/documentation/writing_guide.md

 # Writing
+**Some of the useful prompts**
+> 1. Give bulleted outline with placeholders to help me do the task
+> 2. Using the outline, help me come up with the content.
+Do it in segments.
+Your output should be human friendly.
+> 3. Which part of the content sounds more robotic.
+Suggest a more human, conversational alternative for each identified instance
+> 4. Perfect the match of this content to the task deliverables
+> 5. Fine tune this into a perfection.
+Your output should be human friendly

 **How to use it**
 > This is the [insert topic or question].
 > Help me come up with outline based on this my template [insert your outline template]